This page has not yet been reviewed for compatibility with version 0.9.0. Details may now be incorrect.

 Light it up!

-Textured has an intriguing method on it called
+Bitmap has an intriguing method on it called

 .lit.
 Textures are supposed to be completely flat and colored in their full original glory, perhaps with a bit of ambient light provided by the lighting layer.
 What then does